srevenant/practical-docker-tools/swarm-v-kubes.md

 This is a cheatsheet for comparing Docker with Swarm and Kubernetes.

 Docker Swarm is nice in it's simplicity, but lacking in it's breadth, which is where Docker with Kubernetes comes to play.
-For simplicity, I am referring to Kubernetes as Kubes, rather than the other convention of k8s.

 ## Concepts